-Our home for the next three days is Camp Cecil de la Isla, and upon arrival, we settle in to our beautiful tents before enjoying the first of many wonderful island meals.
+Our home for the next three days is Camp Cecil de la Isla, and upon arrival, we settle in to our comfortable tents before enjoying the first of many wonderful island meals.
 In the afternoon, we take out the kayaks and paddleboards to explore the beautiful inlets and bays around camp, enjoying gorgeous island scenery along the way.
 If we're lucky, we may spot some of the sea turtles that love to munch on the vegetation on the sea floor!

 Back at camp, we wind down with sundowners as the sun sets and watch the vast array of coastal birds diving into the waters hunting for their dinner.
 Our own chef-prepared dinner follows shortly after.

 Camp Cecil de la IslaIsla Espiritu Santo, Mexico

-Located in the UNESCO World Heritage Site of Espiritu Santo National Park, award-winning Camp Cecil Base Camp is on one of the island´s most beautiful beaches and features dome-style tents with comfortable cots, a bedside table, and unforgettable ocean views.
-There are two sun showers and two composting toilet cabañas, and a lounge area complete with games and naturalist library.
+Located in the UNESCO World Heritage Site of Espiritu Santo National Park, Camp Cecil is set on one of the island´s most beautiful beaches and features dome-style tents with comfortable mattresses and linens, and unforgettable ocean views.
+The camp has two sun showers and two composting toilet cabañas, and a lounge area complete with games and naturalist library.
 An on-site chef creates wonderful meals, and guests enjoy a daily happy hour.

 Swimming with Sea Lions